PostgreSQL Database Management and Usage

 Permission Issues

-If you get “Permission Denied” errors when performing database operations, it usually means the current user lacks adequate privileges.
+If you see “Permission Denied” errors during database operations, your current user likely lacks necessary privileges.

 - Check current user permissions: In